eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 npm install
 ```

-[//]: # (Make a note that these packages come pre-installed on the default sd card image but... you can okpg technologies into your development enviroment.
-You can learn how to use opkg here!)

 ## Step 4: Unbind the ADXL345\* Driver

 By default Linux\* is bound (i.e., "owns") this accelerometer device.
 Here, we'll need to "unbind" the device from Linux (you know, take that control away from Linux) in order to use it for our program.

 By default the adxl34x driver will bind with device 0-0053, you can see that in the directory listing below:

 ```
 root@de10-nano:~# ls /sys/bus/i2c/drivers/adxl34x
 0-0053  bind    uevent  unbind
 ```

 The adx34x kernel driver polls the accelerometer continuously and it will interfere with the MRAA library.
 Furthermore, it enables